07 Dec Pneumonia Careseeking Scorecard: How serious are countries about achieving UHC?

 “I might want to take the child to the health centre but the doctor will want money and I don’t have it.
 So, there is nothing else I can do to help the baby.
 I just sit and wait for the child to get better.”
 Mother, Homa Bay, Kenya.

-An alarming 40 percent of children with symptoms of pneumonia are NOT taken to an appropriate healthcare provider in the 40 countries with 90 percent of child pneumonia deaths.
+- 40% of children with pneumonia symptoms are NOT taken to an appropriate healthcare provider

-Careseeking for a child exhibiting the symptoms of pneumonia is now the official indicator for “child treatment” in the UHC Service Coverage Index.
+Care seeking for a child exhibiting the symptoms of pneumonia is now an official indicator in the UHC Service Coverage Index.
 This means that countries seeking to achieve UHC must ensure that all children with pneumonia symptoms are taken to an appropriate healthcare provider.
-But no country has achieved universal pneumonia careseeking.
+But no country has achieved universal pneumonia care seeking.

-Every Breath Counts is calling on all governments to set an official national target of at least 90 percent pneumonia careseeking by 2030; publish progress to the target annually; and Introduce new measures to achieve it by:
+Every Breath Counts is calling on all governments to set an official national target of at least 90% pneumonia care seeking by 2030; publish progress to the target annually; and introduce new measures to achieve it by:

 • Increasing parent and caregiver awareness of the signs and symptoms of pneumonia infection in children and the importance of seeking care within 24 hours at appropriate healthcare providers;